taragurung/single-source-of-truth/README.md

 #### Future Goals:
 Initially we will write script can be in Makefile or bashscript for managing the CICD but for the deployment part ultimately we will be using the ***ARGOCD*** for application management on the kubernetes cluster, so we don't have to depend on writing commands on scripts.

+## Benefits of this approach:
+1. When no one is allowed to manually intervene means less chances of unknown changes among team.
+2. When someone makes changes on system manaully by logging into AWS and making changes, thats really hard to track.
+No such problem to occur and have clear understanding of what resources are in the place and at what stage.
+This we achieve with aws.
+3. Easy to re-create new environment.

+## Tools To Be Used:
+1. AWS as Cloud Provider
+2. Terraform for resource provisioning
+3. Kubernetes for containerization and orchestration
+4. Helm for package management
+5. ArgoCD

 ## Folder structure
+These will be added later as we make a problem standard for it